Untangling Magellanic Streams: Data

 \subsection{H3 and the Selection of the Training Sample}

-The H3 survey provides high-resolution spectroscopy of likely halo stars in a sparse grid covering roughly 15,000 square degrees \citep{conroy}.
-Likely halo stars are selected in high Galactic latitude fields ($\vert b \vert>30^{\circ}$ and Dec. $>-20^{\circ}$), satisfy $15<r<18$, and have a parallax that defines a lower distance bound ($ \varpi < 0.4$ mas yr$^{-1}$).
-For further details, see the H3 survey papers.
+The H3 survey provides optical high-resolution spectroscopy of likely halo stars in a sparse grid covering roughly 15,000 square degrees \citep{conroy}.
+Likely halo stars are selected in high Galactic latitude fields ($\vert b \vert>30^{\circ}$ and Dec. $>-20^{\circ}$), have an r-band magnitude between 15 and 18, and have a parallax that defines a lower distance bound ($ \varpi < 0.4$ mas).
+For further details, see \cite{conroy} and \cite{cargile2020}.

 We obtain spectra of as many of these stars as we can using the fiber-fed Hectochelle spectrograph \citep{hecto} on the MMT in a configuration that produces spectra with a resolution of $\sim$ 32,000 from $5150$ to $5300$ \AA.
 From these spectra, H3 catalogs the stellar parameters and spectro-photometric distances for $\approx$ 300,000 stars.
 The procedure we use in determining stellar parameters and distance estimates was developed and presented by \cite{cargile2020}.
 The values of $V_{GSR}$ are quite precise given that $V_{RAD}$ is measured to $\sim$ 0.5 km sec$^{-1}$ precision \citep[based on repeat measurements;][]{conroy} and the conversion to $V_{GSR}$ depends only on the position of the Sun in the Galaxy that we adopt.
 From the available set of observed and analyzed H3 stars (rcat\_V4.0.5.d20240630\_MSG.fits) we select those that have no spectral fitting problems (${\rm FLAG} = 0$), spectral signal-to-noise ratio (SNR) per pixel $>$ 2, are not identified as associated with the Sagittarius stream \citep[Sgr\_FLAG = 0;][]{johnson}, are not identified as being part of a cold kinematic structure (satellite galaxies or stellar clusters; coldstr = 0) and have a Galactocentric distance $>$ 30 kpc.
-The Sgr cut corresponds to rejecting stars with $L_y < -2.5 - 0.3 L_z$, where the units are 10$^3$ kpc km s$^{-1}$\citep{johnson}.
+The Sgr cut is an angular momentum cut corresponding to rejecting stars with $L_y < -2.5 - 0.3 L_z$, where the units are 10$^3$ kpc km s$^{-1}$\citep{johnson}.